 That is where I highly recommend getting the API Aquarium Test Kit (link to Amazon).
 That amazing bundle will measure your pH, nitrates, nitrites, and ammonia within five minutes.
 You can literally perform hundreds of measures within a year, so it is definitely worth the investment.

 Also, for mollies, your tank should be at least 10 gallons.
 It is almost impossible to maintain the right parameters in a tank that is not only small but overcrowded.
-If you suspect that your current container is too small or crowded, feel free to check my recommendations for aquarium kits.

 The parameters mentioned earlier are more likely to fluctuate in small tanks.
 And as you know by now, fish require stability in their environment.
 Don’t forget that soft and acidic water is terrible for mollies.
 You can use products like Seachem, Calcium Chloride, and Epsom Salt to increase the hardness.